codersaur/SmartThings/devices/fibaro-flood-sensor/README.md

 General notes concerning the Fibaro Flood Sensor:

 * If the device does not report temperature values as expected, it is recommended to perform a full reset of the device.
-* The Fibaro Flood Sensor documentation treats some parameter values as SIGNED and others as UNSIGNED, e.g. 1-bit parameters with values 0-255.
-The treatment of each parameter is identified in _getParamMd()_ by attribute _isSigned_.
-Unsigned parameter values (isSigned = false) are converted from signed to unsigned when receiving config reports.
 * In hard-wired power mode, the device is active and listening.
 It will not issue Wake Up notifications or battery reports.
 * In battery-powered mode, the device is _sleepy_ and can only be configured after it has woken up.